 COVID-19 Q&A: Pregnancy, Breastfeeding and the COVID-19 Vaccine

-Pregnancy is considered a high-risk health category during COVID-19, making pregnant individuals eligible for the vaccine before the general public.
+Pregnancy is considered a high-risk health category during COVID-19.
 You may have questions or concerns about the safety of the vaccine while pregnant or breastfeeding and we are here to help.

 University of Vermont Medical Center experts Marjorie Meyer, MD, division chief of maternal fetal medicine and Kristen Pierce, MD, infectious disease physician, discuss pregnancy, breastfeeding and the COVID-19 vaccine.